dankmitchell/multi-step-form/README.md

 After cloning the repository, drop into the command line, go to the install directory, and run `npm install` to install the nodeJS application dependencies.
 Then go into the static folder and run `bower install` to install the bower components.

 You can then run the server by typing `node server.js` from the root of the installation.
 The application can be view at http://localhost:3000.

-### TODO

-* Add a back button to show it work in reverse.
-* Make the example form look pretty.